vstoianovici/paymentsapi/README.md

  - [Gorilla/Mux](https://github.com/gorilla/mux) - for http routing
  - [Viper](https://github.com/spf13/viper) - for reading configuration files
  - A few libraries dedicated to testing scenarios such as [Assert](https://github.com/stretchr/testify/assert), [Mock](https://github.com/stretchr/testify/mock) and [GoMocket](https://github.com/Selvatico/go-mocket).

+More details about design choices can be found in the [design doc](https://github.com/vstoianovici/paymentsapi/blob/master/PaymentsAPI_design.pdf).

  ## cUrl commands to use as client